 In part 1 of this article, we uncovered some of the real reasons why there are so many broke lawyers, and what savvy lawyers need to know to avoid falling into the pit.

-Today, we are going to get into specifics of 3 key strategies for success that broke lawyers (or those who’d like to avoid that problem!) can use to attain and sustain profitability.
+Today, we are going to get into specifics of 3 key strategies for success that struggling or broke lawyers can use to attain and sustain profitability.

 Let’s be clear . . .
 Competing on price is NOT a strategy for the long-term success of your law practice.